TGAC/nanopore-mod-course-2024/README.md

 # Detection of DNA base modification using nanopore sequencing

-In this comprehensive two-day course, participants will learn how to use nanopore sequencing to detect DNA base modifications.
+In this comprehensive two-day course in 2024, participants learned how to use nanopore sequencing to detect DNA base modifications.
 Designed to be used to accompany the course and also for self-guided students.
-Click [here](https://sathish-t.github.io/nanopore-mod-course) to see the site generated from this github repository.
+Click [here](https://tgac.github.io/nanopore-mod-course-2024) to see the site generated from this github repository.

+For the current version of this course website, please go [here](https://github.com/sathish-t/nanopore-mod-course).

-This repository was forked from a Data Carpentry [repository](https://github.com/datacarpentry/semester-biology) and is under active development.
+This repository was forked from a Data Carpentry [repository](https://github.com/datacarpentry/semester-biology).
 Some of the text in this README is from the README of that repository.

 ## Where is everything